To understand how Medical Cannabis works in the body as a mast cell stabilizer we must first understand how our Endocannabinoid system works.

 CBD products made from hemp potentially have several problems:

 • ” Industrial hemp typically contains far less cannabidiol than CBD-rich cannabis strains so a huge amount of industrial hemp is required to extract a small amount of CBD.
 This raises the risk of contaminants as hemp is a “bio-accumulator”—meaning the plant naturally drawns toxins from the soil.

 • Hemp-derived CBD and refined CBD powder lack critical medicinal terpenes and secondary cannabinoids found in cannabis oil.
 These compounds interact with CBD and THC to enhance their medicinal benefits.” – The Travel Joint

-MCAS patients want to make sure that the Medical Cannabis oil is CO2 derived as the other extraction process uses Ethanol (High-grade grain alcohol) and will likely cause anaphylaxis in Mast Cell Patients because Ethanol/Alcohol is known to cause mast cell degranalation.
+MCAS patients want to make sure that the Medical Cannabis oil is CO2 derived as the other extraction process uses Ethanol (High-grade grain alcohol) and will likely cause anaphylaxis in Mast Cell Patients because Ethanol/Alcohol/Gases are known to cause mast cell degranulation.